This post is also available in: Svenska

-Celiac disease destroys the intestinal lining
+Celiac disease in children destroys the intestinal lining

 The small intestine is the section of the gastrointestinal tract that absorbs the most nutrients.
 Absorption takes place on the surface of the intestinal wall.
 The intestinal wall is a fuzzy, carpet-like texture to optimize its surface area and thus maximize nutrient absorption.
-When a child with gluten intolerance eats gluten, the child’s immune system damages the intestinal mucosa.
+When a child with gluten intolerance eats gluten, the immune system damages the intestinal mucosa.
 After a while, all the intestinal lining is gone.
 The intestinal mucosa becomes very flat, and full of white blood cells.
 When the intestinal lining is gone, this is called “villus atrophy”.

-Without intestinal lining, the child becomes malnourished
+Without intestinal lining, children become malnourished

-The function of the intestinal lining is maximize nutrient absorption.
+The function of the intestinal lining is to maximize nutrient absorption.
 However, this cannot be achieved if the intestinal lining disappears.
 When the intestinal mucosa is full of white blood cells that break down the intestinal lining, nutrients is not absorbed efficiently.

 A child, with celiac disease, who eats gluten will suffer from malnutrition.
 This will occur even if they eat a highly nutritious meal.
 The small intestine is too damaged to absorb nutrients, vitamins and minerals.